jtward/Savannah/readme.md

 - The native plugin APIs are deliberately similar to Cordova's, to ease transitions, but there are several notable differences intended to make writing plugins simpler, and more consistent between platforms.
 For example, there are no plugin result codes, just success and error.
 Other differences are down to Savannah's multiple-webview model.

 - No JavaScript events (pause, resume, et cetera).
-You do need to wrap plugin execution with `savannah.onReady`.

 - Sending JavaScript typed arrays across the native bridge is not currently supported.